Our Commitment to Accessible Content

 The Beyond Compliance research includes bar charts and statistical graphics that present complex data visually.
 We provide text descriptions and context alongside charts where possible.
 Charts can be expanded via a lightbox for easier reading.
 However, some complex data visualisations may not be fully accessible to screen reader users.
 We are exploring ways to improve this, including structured data tables as alternatives.

-Third-party embeds
+Third-party widgets

 Downloadable resources